paladin-t/b8/pages/why.md

 ### BASIC8 vs. Unity3D

 I've used Unity3D and Unreal for work.
-No, BASIC8 is not intending and will never be giant.
+BASIC8 is quite different, not intending and will never be giant.
+It's just something meaningful which I can keep developing and polishing for long, to make it neat.